 As an elementary educator, I didn't realize that what I did on a daily basis was instructional design.
 All I knew was that if I wasn't reaching my students, I had to try something different.
 Therefore, I have learned that flexibility is crucial in designing learning and assessments.
 Sometimes, that meant redeveloping activities on the fly when a lesson started going awry in a classroom setting.

 When I started taking courses for the EdD program, I truly had that "aha" moment of realizing that what I did, day in and day out, was instructional design.
 As an online student, I found that being able to connect in some way with my instructor or classmates diminished a sense of isolation.
-In my role as a learning designer in higher education, I strive to provide experiences that are engaging and build a sense of community among the learners through the activities and assessments I create for the courses that I develop.
+In my role as a learning designer in higher education, I provided experiences that are engaging and build a sense of community among the learners through the activities and assessments I create for the courses that I develop.
 These courses have covered a wide variety of program areas: history, business, criminal justice, computer science, communication and media, equine studies, mathematics, language arts, and project management.